SakibFakir69/Ride-share-backend/README.md

 JWT_SECRET=your_jwt_secret

-🤝 Contributing

-Fork the repository.
-Create a feature branch: git checkout -b feature/awesome-feature.
-Commit changes: git commit -m "Add awesome feature".
-Push to the branch: git push origin feature/awesome-feature.
-Open a pull request and let's make it happen!
+.

 📜 License
 Licensed under the ISC License.

-  🚀 Powering the future of ride-sharing with code! 🚗
+  🚗 Driving the future of ride-sharing with clean code! 🌟